open-contracting-extensions/ocds_bid_extension/README.md

-# Bid statistics and details
+# Bids and expressions of interest

 Information about bids is important for many use cases, including: